EOSChronicleProject/chronicle-consumer-npm-examples/README.md

 steps.

 In addition to Chronicle and nodeos setup, MariaDB server and Node.js 12.x are installed.
-The examples shoudl also run flawlessly under Node.js 13.x.
+The examples should also run flawlessly under Node.js 13.x.

 ```